turri21/Arcade-CosmicGuerilla_Senhor/README.md

 This core uses a TMS9900 CPU where the original uses a TMS9980 (8 bit version of same CPU, just does 2 memory reads/writes instead of 1 16 bit read/write).
 Game speed is controlled using vertical counter, so should still be the same as the original.

-Sound effects are all implemented using samples.
+Sound effects are all implemented using samples. (so core needs SDRAM fitted - 32Mb minimum)

 Watchdog is not implemented (since it uses a weird watchdog setup, and all my efforts to recreate one with the same timing results in it rebooting constantly)